yoga lesson planning tips

 8) Once you’ve completed the lesson plan, you can practice it on your mat.

 9) Once you’ve completed the lesson plan, you can practice it within your mind using your imagination.

-10) You’ll get to know your students better by looking at the yoga lesson plan and being aware of which students would need an alternative pose or modification (The Yoga Genie Lesson Planner has a column giving alternative poses and modification suggestions for each posture).
+10) You’ll get to know your students better by looking at the yoga lesson plan and being aware of which students would need an alternative pose or modification (The Yoga Lesson Plan Creator has a column giving alternative poses and modification suggestions for each posture).
 For example your student, Bob, may have sciatica, so you may demonstrate how to do Reverse Triangle instead of Extended Triangle Pose.

 And one more for luck…

 11) It gives you breathing space to come up with some really creative yoga themes.